pfsense/docs/source/dhcp/dhcp-leases.rst

 To switch the view back, click **Show Active and Static Leases**.

-A DHCP static IP mapping may be added by clicking |fa-plus|, send a WoL magic packet by clicking |w| or the MAC address, or delete an offline dynamic lease by clicking |fa-trash|.
+A DHCP static IP mapping may be added by clicking |fa-plus|, send a WoL magic packet by clicking |fa-power-off| or the MAC address, or delete an offline dynamic lease by clicking |fa-trash|.

 .. seealso:: :doc:`Why does the DHCP Leases page show active systems offline </dhcp/troubleshooting-offline-dhcp-leases>`